This article has been updated to reflect the Tax Cut and Jobs Act of 2017.

 - Head of Household.
 If you have more than 50% of overnights with a child then you can file your taxes “head of household”.
 Head of household is a more favorable tax filing status and results in having to pay less tax.
 Unlike the dependency exemption, you cannot “trade” head of household tax filing status.
 In other words, you can only file head of household if your child actually spends more than half of the year at your house.
 If you have a 50/50 parenting plan and two kids, one strategy is for each parent to get an extra weekend with one of the children so that both parents can file head of household.

 - No Partial Year Filing.
 If you are married as of December 31st you can file taxes as “married filing jointly” or “married filing separately”.
-If you are divorced as of December 31st you have to file “single” or “head of household” (if applicable).
+If you are divorced on or before December 31st you have to file “single” or “head of household” (if applicable).
 It is not possible to file part of the year as a married couple and part of the year as single.
 One common strategy toward the end of the year is to wait to finalize your divorce until January so that you can file jointly for the prior year.

 - Capital Losses.
 Don’t forget to address carry-forward capital losses in your divorce judgment.
 If you have previously filed jointly, look at your most recent tax return to see if you have capital losses that you can carry forward to the following year.
 If you do, these can be divided between the two of you.
 Depending on your situation, it may make sense to award the losses to someone who is also receiving an asset that has capital gains associated with it.
 A different strategy would be to award the losses to a person in the higher tax bracket.